collective/collective.googleanalytics/README.txt

     one entry for every period of time in the current date range, even if there weren't any results for that particular period of time.

-16: In the Table Rows Expression field, enter the following expression,
+16: In the table rows expression field, enter the following expression,
     removing the line breaks::

         python:[str(row[date_range_dimension])] +